iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Principle Component Analysis.md

 - The **Curse of Dimensionality** increases with the Increase in the number of **Dimensions**.

 -  It is said that Model is trained well with large the amount of data, but records (Rows) should be more not features.

+### Steps of PCA

+1. Standardization of the Data (Scaling of Data)
+2. Compute Principal Components (on Scaled Data)
+3. Reduce Dimensions
+4. Apply Machine Learning Technique